mitang01/LME-workflow/README.md

 <details><summary>residuals of GLME mdoel</summary>
 <p>

 The GLME mdoel cannot have normally distributed residuals when the raw data is binominal.
 Such as the data I have in the current study.
-If one really wants to check whether or not the data suit the LME model, then here is the solution:
+If one really wants to check whether or not the data suit the LME model, here is the solution:

 - Aggregate the dependent variable by items.
 That's saying, in the new dataframe there are fixed factors and subject numbers, plus two columns showing the aggregation of the binominal dependent variables.
 ```